Key Points

 Common Questions

-Are upgrades usually worth it?
+Are builder upgrades worth it?

-Should I trust the advertised possession date?
+Can I trust the possession date?

 Free Guide Series